FireXStuff/firexapp/docs/quick_start.rst

 Finally, let use our task.
 You use the 'submit' sub command to execute the task.
 In this example, we'll also include --sync so that the console is locked for the full execution of the run.
 This is useful for cases where firexapp needs to block the execution, such as in a Jenkin's job.
+Omitting --sync will send FireX App execution to the background instead of waiting till completion.

 .. code-block:: text